What is SNMP?

 Traps make sure that the SNMP Managers are updated and on current developments on the devices.
 However, this process is not being called polling.
 It is an advantage to the users as SNMP managers are not liable to catch every development taking place.

 The traps can be classified into two things.
 Polled and Autonomous.
 Polled ones request the updates from the connected network devices periodically, at time intervals set manually.
-And Autonomous traps are sent automatically to SNMP managers whenever the event takes place, which are also known as alerts as they are triggered whenever a latency or failure occurs.

-Benefits of Network Monitoring Tool
+Benefits of SNMP Network Monitoring Tool

 SNMP itself is designed in a way to make network monitoring practice easier and simple for the operational tasks.
 The Network monitoring solution uses SNMP to monitor the network devices.
 And to make things easier, it also keeps you up to date with your network’s layer, saving a lot of time and resources.
-Here are a few key benefits of using an SNMP Monitoring Tool.

 - Detect the network outages and protocol failures as faster as possible, resulting in higher MTTR